maxpou/maxpou.fr/README.md

 # maxpou.fr

-My own website built with Gatsbyjs.
+My website built with Gatsby.

 If you find a typo, pull requests are welcome.
 Thank you ♥